 Are cables better than free weights?

 Cable weight machines are one of those things that seem quite intimidating when you first start training in a gym.
 A dumbbell or barbell, on the other hand, is very straightforward and almost instinctive to use.
-Cable weight machines offer a good alternative to free weights and help to shake up tired workout regimes.
+Pulley machines offer a good alternative to free weights and help to shake up tired workout regimes.
 You can also achieve a better time under tension using cables.

 Most people gravitate towards free weights when they start lifting.

 Once they get comfortable with the mechanics of curls and presses, however, things get a little dull.
 After all, no matter how much you spice up a curl it is still essentially the same move.

 In this post, we are going to lay out some of the main benefits of pully machine training, their edge over free weight training, and give some practical advice for adding them to home gyms.

 If you’re new to gym-speak, free weights are just any kind of weights that are not attached to anything else.
 Mainly dumbbells (hand weights) or barbells.
 Cables refer to gym machines that use pulleys, cables and a weighted stack.
 On the end is a handle grip that you grab and then perform any number of potentially hundreds of possible exercises.

 They’re normally found in commercial gyms although you can buy them in different forms for home use too.
 The futuristic NordicTrack CST Fusion is a good example of one you can get for your home.